metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 ### Make Control Panel firewall not active in Control Panel

-Which means it will not be active only if GPO firewall is not active as well.
+Which means it will not be active even if GPO firewall is disabled.

-To disable Control Panel firewall so that it's disabled only if GPO firewall is disabled then first step is to temporarily set GPO firewall to `Not Configured` which is explained above in "Disable GPO firewall"
+To disable Control Panel firewall so that it's disabled only if GPO firewall is disabled then first step is to temporarily set GPO firewall to\
+`Not Configured` which is explained above in section "Disable GPO firewall"

 Next follow steps below: